7 Fantastic Small Business Saturday Ideas for 2020

 In order to promote your small business in a way that shows those ties, outline the ways that you do so.
 Share your story with customers both on your website and in your storefront that outlines the ways you participate in the community.

-When you appeal to emotion and show that you’re in business for your customers, your community will support you.
+With this Small Business Saturday Marketing idea, you appeal to emotion and show that you’re in business for your customers, which motivates your community to support you.

 2. Promote a special